Zinaida Serebriakova: Revolution

-After the outbreak of the October Revolution in 1917, Serebriakova's life changed.
-In 1919, her husband Boris died of typhus.
+After the outbreak of the October Revolution in 1917, Serebriakova's life changed for the worse.
+In 1918, her country estate was burned to the ground.
+Her husband Boris was arrested, and in 1919, he died of typhus.
 She was left without any income, responsible for her four children and her sick mother.
 All the reserves of Neskuchnoye had been plundered, so the family suffered from hunger.
 She had to give up oil painting in favour of the less expensive techniques of charcoal and pencil.
 This was the time of her most tragic painting, House of Cards, which depicts their four fatherless children.

-She did not want to switch to the Suprematist or Contructivist styles popular in the art of the early Soviet period, nor paint portraits of commissars, but she found some work at the Kharkov Archaeological Museum, where she made pencil drawings of the exhibits.
-In December 1920, she moved to her grandfather’s apartment in Petrograd.
+She did not want to switch to the Suprematist or Constructivist styles popular in the art of the early Soviet period, nor paint portraits of commissars, but she found some work at the Kharkov Archaeological Museum, where she made pencil drawings of the exhibits.
+In December 1920, she moved to her grandfather's apartment in Petrograd.
 After the October Revolution, inhabitants of private apartments were forced to share them with additional inhabitants, but Serebriakova was lucky – she was quartered with artists from the Moscow Art Theatre.
 Thus, Serebriakova's work during this period focuses on theatre life.
 Also around this time, Serebriakova's daughter, Tatiana, entered the academy of ballet, and Serebriakova created a series of pastels on the Mariinsky Theater.
 She painted a series of portraits of ballerinas after developing an interest in ballet.